GlistEngine/GlistEngine/README.md

 **Licence**

-This project is under heavy development and has a closed commercial licence.
-You can not share the codes with third people and companies.
+This project is under heavy development and has a Apache Licence 2.0.

 **Version**